 Faculty and staff: please report information to the OWU Care Team if you have concerns for a student.
 If it is a report of sexual misconduct then please report directly to the appointed Title IX staff:

-Jess Ettell Irvine (Director of Student Conduct and Community Standards): email@example.com
+Jess Ettell Irvine (Assistant Dean for Student Integrity and Community Standards): email@example.com

 Doug Koyle (Associate Dean for Student Success): firstname.lastname@example.org